marksibrahim/musings/_posts/2015-10-20-binary-search-in-python.md

 title:      Binary Search &#58; find the one in a million with only 20 questions
 date:       2015-10-20 12:32:18
 summary:    even with one million sorted items, you need only 20 questions to find the one.
-description: binary search in python to search millions of records in 20 operations
 categories: jekyll pixyll
 ---